Physical Examination Veterinary Hospital

 As a full-service animal hospital, our team at World of Animals at Bethayres, Inc. provides the full range of healthcare services to our patients, from surgery to dental care.
 However, the complete physical examination may be the most crucial of these services because of the importance of preventative care.

-These examinations at once allow us to identify risks for future health problems and health problems which already exists.
-If your pet does have some kind of health issue, whether disease, injury, or any other condition, it will only get progressively worse with time.
+These examinations at once allow us to identify risks for future health problems and health problems that already exist.
+If your pet has some health issue, whether, with disease, injury, or any other condition, it will only worsen with time.
 Therefore, it is critical to find problems before they have a chance to fulfill this progression.

-Afterward, we recommend following up with continued examinations on an annual basis, so that your pet’s health can be monitored, and any issues can be found and stopped early.
+Afterward, we recommend following up with continued examinations on an annual basis so that your pet’s health can be monitored and any issues can be found and stopped early.
 For Older Pets, and those with certain medical conditions, more than one check-up per year may be necessary.

-A comprehensive examination entails that one of our veterinarians inspects your pet from head to tail.
+A comprehensive examination entails that one of our veterinarians at World of Animals at Bethayres inspects your pet from head to tail.
 The doctor will also observe the animal’s general condition and manner of behavior.
-Including your pet’s awareness of his or her surroundings, and his or her patterns of breathing and walking, as these observations can give clues to the health of your pet.
-Physical exams are variable in length; depending on the nature of any issues identified and the animal’s overall health, they may take only a few minutes or far longer.
+Including your pet’s awareness of his or her surroundings and his or her patterns of breathing and walking, as these observations can give clues to your pet’s health.
+Physical exams are variable in length; depending on the nature of any issues identified, and the animal’s overall health, they can take only a few minutes, or far longer.